The 48 Laws of Power delves deep into games people play and the darker side of human behavior.

 Law 9.
 Win through actions, never through argument

-Any time you “win” an argument you rarely really convince anyone but you surely as hell will breed resentment.
-Much better having others to agree to your actions instead.
-Demonstrate, don’t explicate.
+Any time you “win” an argument you rarely really convince anyone but you sure as hell will breed resentment.

 Law 10.
 Infection: avoid the unhappy and unlucky